craigdavey306/appium-react-native-ui-library/README.md

 - wdio.ios.conf.ts - Contains all iOS-specific configuration
 - wdio.shared.conf.ts - Contains configuration shared between Android and iOS devices

 Update the Android and iOS configurations with the specific emulators and simulators you intend to use for testing.
+Extract the app-debug.apk file from the zipped file.

 ### Start Tests